ComputationalRadiationPhysics/raptr/README.md

 **raptr**
 =====

-Intro
+Introduction
 -----
 **raptr** stands for *reconstruction of activity from PET data using rays*.
-It is a code developped at the HZDR for iterative algebraic image reconstruction of activity densities from PET measurements. **raptr** uses CUDA devices for acceleration and runs parallely across multiple nodes.
+It is a code developed at the HZDR for iterative algebraic image reconstruction of activity densities from PET measurements. **raptr** uses CUDA devices for acceleration and runs parallely across multiple nodes.

 *******************************************************************************